 During my Michigan Road trip last weekend I passed through South Bend, where the north-south road becomes east-west.
 It enters from the south on Michigan St., turns west downtown at LaSalle Ave, and after a block and a half curves onto Michigan Ave. on its way to Michigan City.
 Well, at least that street was originally called Michigan Ave.
 Carl Fisher’s efforts put it on the Lincoln Highway and gave it its current and more famous name, Lincoln Way West.
 This is an old part of town, as the brick cross streets testify.
-The building in the photo below was originally an A&P store; both my mother’s and father’s families shopped here in the 1950s.
+The building in the photo below, Lincolnway Foods, was originally an A&P store; both my mother’s and father’s families shopped here in the 1950s.
 It has been an independent grocery since 1980 and still a busy place as I had to wait for several customers to enter or exit before I could take a clean photo.

 This store burned down Friday morning.
 These photos are stills from WSBT-TV’s coverage.

 The roof is said to have caved in, which caused an exterior wall to collapse.
 One firefighter was injured when the wall fell on him; another firefighter was also injured fighting the fire.
 The fire is said to have leveled the building.